Psilodercidae

 Psilodercidae is a family of spiders first described as a subfamily of Ochyroceratidae by Machado in 1951 and raised to family rank by J. Wunderlich in 2008.
 These spiders can be distinguished by the "segestriid positioning" of their six eyes, the absence of leg bristles, strong apical bristles on the cymbium, and several pairs of spermathecae in females.

+This family is relatively unstudied and may change as more information becomes available.
+In particular, Wunderlich remarked that Psiloderces is too broad and should be split into smaller, more distinct groups.

 Genera

-As of April 2019, the World Spider Catalog accepts the following genera, but it is relatively unstudied and may change as more information becomes available.
-In particular, Wunderlick remarked that Psiloderces is too broad and should be split into smaller, more distinct groups.
+As of January 2026, this family includes eleven genera and 224 species: